How to Build a Grammar Lesson: This post aims to help you from start to finish with planning a grammar lesson.

 My first book, The English Grammar Workbook, was published in 2018.
 While writing it, I figured that teachers would have questions about implementing grammar lessons: How do I make lessons exciting?
 What alternatives to traditional exercises can I use in my classroom?
 How do I as a teacher draw a better connection to reading and writing?
+Are grammar worksheets the devil?

 Those were the questions I expected.
 But those weren’t the questions I got.
 Overall, the No. 1 question from teachers was, “How do I build a grammar lesson plan?”

 This makes sense.
 I’ve written extensively about how grammar has recently returned to classrooms—and how this leaves teachers in an unfair position.
 When I began teaching a dozen years ago, I sat (frightened and very unsure) with my students and muddled through grammar lessons.
 I made errors and failed.
 I left work crying.
 I wanted to quit.
+I felt success in our areas of my classroom, but I did not with grammar.
+No wonder so many teachers don’t want to teach grammar!

 These are my steps to build a grammar lesson plan.